JuliaDataScience/JuliaDataScience/contents/stats.md

 Options(fig; filename=label, caption, label)
 ```

-Note that the MAD is extremely robust against influential observations and, contrary to the standard deviation, does not inherit any bias from the underlying central tendency measure (median).
+Note that the `mad` is extremely robust against influential observations and, contrary to the standard deviation, does not inherit any bias from the underlying central tendency measure (median).
-MAD can be an effective dispersion measure to non-normal data which few influential observations shift a non-robust central tendency (such as the mean).
+`mad` can be an effective dispersion measure to non-normal data which few influential observations shift a non-robust central tendency (such as the mean).

 ### Percentiles and Quantiles {#sec:stats_dispersion_quantiles}